outde-xyz/website/content/Discussions/2019-06-23_DeSanto_TorrACL-MGpaper.md

 3) A side note.
 MG researchers have long known that Move is a powerful operation, which needs to be restricted quite a bit.
 The MGbank does this by following the usual suggestions in the literature (SMC, SpIC, etc).
-SMC (or equivalents) aside,  the appeal to syntactically motivated constraints is interesting (although not new), and re-opens questions about the relation between syntactic constraints and parsing performance.
+SMC (or equivalents) aside,  the appeal to syntactically motivated constraints is interesting (although not new), and re-opens questions about the relation between syntactic constraints and parsing performance even on the more NLP\engineering side.

 ## References